BergUetli/your-story-mirror/README.md

 - **Instant feedback**: Memory operations happen immediately
 - **Backend only for complex ops**: Orchestrator handles batch/async tasks

+## 🎨 Assets & Copyright

+### AI-Generated Images
+- **Cosmic Background** (`/public/cosmic-background.jpg`): AI-generated cosmic scene used on the About page.
+This image was generated specifically for this project and has no copyright restrictions.
+Free to use in accordance with the project license.

 ## 📄 License

 MIT License - feel free to use for personal or commercial projects